www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/deployment/weekly-maintain-live-server.md

 * [ ] Do disaster recovery tests.
 * [ ] Update certificates for ACME automatically without an explicit restart, in order to avoid these expiring during production.
 ## Done Tasks
-* [x] Playwright is not working anymore.
-    * [x] Install Playwright dependencies via Maven, so that the dependencies are more consistent.
-See `Playwright Notes`.
-    * [x] Try using only one browser playwright instance at a time.
-    * [x] Use public domain for Playwright based tests, so that the certificate can be accepted by the browser.
-    * [o] Try fixing Playwright's potential race condition, while still maintaining multiple Playwright instances.
-      -> Using one Playwright instance, that is shared across multiple testers makes this work and is even more performant.
-    * [x] Use only one browser instance and one browser tab for each tester instead, in order to avoid process leak in Playwright.
-      Playwright does not seem to close all processes/threads after the browser and Playwright is closed in Java, as many `Socket Process` and `Utility Process` processes with dedicated PIDs were found on live server.
 * [x] Avoiding sharing document files in `worker.execute` by default.
 * [x] Pull source code from Codeberg instead of GitHub.
 * [x] Avoid logging to stdout and stderr, in order to have a clean systemd log.